 What is Internal Communication?

-The nervous system is to the human body as internal communication should be to an organization, whether it’s comprised of two employees or 20,000.
+The nervous system is to the human body as internal communication should be to an organization, whether it’s comprised of a small team of two employees or 20,000.

 Your organization receives information (customer and employee feedback, market research, profits, etc.), then uses it to react.
 Before an organization can implement a full reaction, it needs to send information in a suitable way to react to the appropriate channels.
 In other words, employees at every level of an organization have to communicate with each other and make decisions regularly about who does what, when and why.